belle2/basf2/online_book/basf2/various_additions.rst

    * Create a variable  named ``withBremsCorrection`` that indicates if any of the leptons used in the reconstruction of the B meson was Bremsstrahlung recovered

+.. admonition:: Key points
+    :class: key-points

+    * There are two ways of performing Bremsstrahlung correction: `correctBrems` and `correctBremsBelle`
+    * Both of them create new particle lists
+    * The members of the new particle list will have as daughter the original uncorrected particle and, if a correction was performed, the Bremsstrahlung photons used
+    * MC matching with Bremsstrahlung corrected particles requires a special
+      treatment: use the `isSignalAcceptBremsPhotons` variable, or add the ``?addbrems`` marker in the decay string

 Best Candidate Selection
 ________________________